stevenpawley/h2oparsnip/README.md

 [![Lifecycle: experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

+**NOTE the development of h2oparsnip is being integrated within tidymodels as the [agua](https://github.com/tidymodels/agua) package.
+New issues and feature requests should be made in the agua repository**.

 ```h2oparsnip``` provides a set of wrappers to bind h2o algorthms with the
 'parsnip' package.